Australian Personal Tax Rates Explained

 In Australia, more income tax is paid for every dollar you earn, after your allowable tax deductions.

-If you earn less than $18,000 you won't be liable for income tax.
+If you earn less than $18,000 you won't be liable for income tax -- but you may need to lodge a tax return if you:

 If you earn $100,000 you'll pay 37 cents of tax for every extra dollar.